 4. Make Sure You’re in Good Health

-Donating your eggs will require that you undergo a complex cycle of medication so that you are able to produce an excess number of healthy and viable eggs.
-Your health and well-being during this process are of the utmost importance for your sake as well as the baby’s.
+Donating your eggs will require that you undergo a cycle of medications so that you are able to produce an optimal number of healthy and viable eggs.
+Your health and well-being during this process are of the utmost importance for your sake as well as the intended parent(s) and potential future offspring.
 Make sure you are taking good care of yourself physically and that your emotional needs are being met as well.

 To be adequately prepared both mentally and physically, you need to do whatever you can to feel your very best.
 You need to be eating healthily, exercising, meditating, spending time with friends and family, and doing whatever it takes to avoid stress.